 Rajiv Shah, M.D., age 47, has served on our board of directors since June 2015 and on our scientific committee since September 2019.
 Dr. Shah has served as the president of the Rockefeller Foundation since February 2017.
 From March 2015 to February 2017, Dr. Shah was the managing partner of Latitude Capital, an emerging markets private equity firm that he founded.
 Dr. Shah served as administrator of the United States Agency for International Development, or USAID, from January 2010 to February 2015.
 Dr. Shah served as undersecretary and chief scientist at the U.S. Department of Agriculture from May 2009 to January 2010, during which time he created the National Institute for Food and Agriculture.
-Prior to working in government, Dr. Shah worked in senior roles at the Bill & Melinda Gates Foundation, leading the Foundation and is a distinguished fellow in residence at Georgetown University, Edmund A. Walsh School of Foreign Service.
+Prior to working in government, Dr. Shah worked in senior roles at the Bill & Melinda Gates Foundation, leading the Foundation's efforts in global health, agriculture and financial services.
+Dr. Shah also serves on the board of trustees of the Rockefeller Foundation and is a distinguished fellow in residence at Georgetown University, Edmund A. Walsh School of Foreign Service.
 From March 2015 to June 2017, Dr. Shah served on the board of directors of Arcadia Biosciences, Inc., a publicly traded agricultural technology company.
 Dr. Shah earned his M.D. from the University of Pennsylvania Medical School, his M.S. in Health Economics at the Wharton School of Business and his B.S. in Economics from the University of Michigan.